-Operating expenses decreased \$1.7 million during the six months ended June 30, 2017 compared to the same period in 2016.
-Salaries and benefits decreased \$0.3 million during the first quarter of 2017 compared to the same period in 2016 which is primarily due to the recovery of costs relating to the secondment of an employee and a reduced headcount.
-Equity-based compensation expense decreased by \$0.3 million which can be mainly attributed to the decrease in the number of stock options granted in prior periods and the vesting of costs associated with options granted during 2014 being fully amortized by the end of 2016.
+Operating expenses decreased \$1.9 million during the nine months ended September 30, 2017 compared to the same period in 2016.
+Salaries and benefits decreased \$0.3 million during 2017 compared to the same period in 2016 which is primarily due to the recovery of costs relating to the secondment of an employee and a reduced headcount.
+Equity-based compensation expense decreased by \$0.4 million which can be mainly attributed to the decrease in the number of stock options granted in prior periods and the vesting of costs associated with options granted during 2014 being fully amortized by the end of 2016.
 As one-third of the fair value of the stock options is expensed immediately upon grant, the remaining expense is expected to decrease over the remaining vesting period.
-There were no options granted during the first half of 2017 and 2016.
-The \$1.0 million decrease in professional fees relates to the completion of the farmout transaction with Maersk during the first quarter of 2016 compared to a lower fee associated with the settlement of the advance development carry with Maersk during the second quarter of 2017.
-These decreases were offset by a \$0.9 million donation to the Lundin Foundation during the first half of 2017 compared to a \$0.7 million donation during the first half of 2016.
+There were no options granted during the nine months ended September 30, 2017 and 2016.
+Travel decreased by \$0.1 million which is due to a decrease in activity within the Company.
+The \$1.0 million decrease in professional fees relates to the completion of the farmout transaction with Maersk during the first quarter of 2016 compared to a lower fee associated with the settlement of the advance development carry with Maersk during 2017.
+Donations decreased by \$0.1 as a result of the Company donating \$0.9 million to the Lundin Foundation during the nine months ended September 30, 2017 compared to \$1.0 million during the nine months ended September 30, 2016.
+Stock exchange and filing fees decreased by \$0.1 million which is primarily due to a decrease in investor relation activities during the nine months ended September 30, 2017 compared to the same period in 2016.
+The Company's share of losses from the equity investment in Africa Energy decreased by \$0.2 million during the nine months ended September 30, 2017.
+The decreases were offset by an increase in office and general expenses of \$0.3 million which primarily relates to an increase in consulting fees associated with the corporate activities within the Company.